What are the Differences Between the American and French Revolutions?

 During the last quarter of the 18th century, two countries fought revolutionary wars that altered the course of history by fracturing the traditional political systems of monarchy, colonies and feudalism.
 Rooted in the fight for freedom and liberty for every individual, the American Revolution (1775-1783) and the French Revolution of 1789 followed vastly different paths toward obtaining similar goals.
-Often compared because of similarities in ideology, era and impact, dissimilarities exist between the two wars in context, complexity and outcome.
+Often compared because of similarities in ideology, era and impact, dissimilarities exist between the American Revolution and the French Revolution in context, complexity and outcome.

 Colony vs. Country

 Location is a key difference between the two wars.
-The American Revolution took place in a colony an ocean away from its ruling monarchy in Britain.
+The American Revolutionary War took place in thirteen colonies, in North America, an ocean away from its ruling monarchy in Great Britain, in Europe.
 The French Revolution took place within France itself, an action that directly threatened the French monarchy.

 Freedom vs. Overthrow

 The difference in location also affected the intent of each revolution.
-American revolutionaries were not looking to change Britain’s monarchy; they simply desired to be free from its rule.
-On the other hand, French fighters demanded fundamental changes be made to the way they were governed.
-In essence, Americans intended to break away to form a new government and establish a new country, whereas in France, the intent was to replace or change the existing government.
+American revolutionaries were not looking to change the British empire’s monarchy; they simply desired to be free from its rule using Enlightenment liberties and Enlightenment ideas about natural rights and human rights.
+On the other hand, the cause of the French revolution revolved around French fighters demanding fundamental changes be made to the way they were governed.
+In essence, Americans intended to break away to form a new government and establish a new country and a new form of government within their own country, whereas in France, the intent was to replace or change the existing government.

 Lexington vs. the Bastille